 But I don't think that you get any closer to achieving that by talking about the individual instances and making a big deal out of the individual times people say stupid shit.

-So, according to Payscale, the average salary for news anchors at NBC is $69,317, with the high range being $110,000.
+So according to PayScale, the average salary for news anchors at NBC is $69,317, with the high range being $110,000.

 No one has presented a shred of evidence to prove that she makes 18 times the high end of the salary range, but that's the salary that's listed for her on one of those very sketchy celebrity net worth type sites.

-That's just a guess on my part, but it's funny to think that he's doing this story about how out of touch Stephanie Ruhle is, and he might be just exposing how out of touch he is.
+That's just a guess on my part, but it's funny to think that he's doing this story about how out of touch Stephanie Ruhl is, and he might be just exposing how out of touch he is.

 So you're just mad about Jennifer Rubin going on an MSNBC show and saying that there should be rules where news outlets shouldn't be able to call Republicans normal anymore.

-I mean, but if one day we just woke up and you were about to listen to the show and all of a sudden you just heard Lionel, Lionel, Lionel, Lionel and Alex came out and was like I hate book bags on the train!
+I mean, but if one day we just woke up and you were about to listen to the show and all of a sudden you just heard, Lionel, Lionel, Lionel, Lionel, and Alex came out and was like, I hate book bags on the train.

-Now, when we talked to Mark Bankston, one of the things that we discussed was the bank records and the way Alex saw fit to have an accountant clean them up a little bit.
+Now, when we talked to Mark, Bankston, one of the things that we discussed was the bank records and the way Alex saw fit to have an accountant clean them up a little bit.

-They defaulted us mainly for saying that the accounting firm, it's a well-known, respected accounting firm, gave them They demanded our financial records, which you wouldn't think you'd get in a civil defamation case.
+They defaulted us mainly for saying that the accounting firm, it's a well-known, respected accounting firm, gave them, they demanded our financial records, which you wouldn't think you'd get in a civil defamation case.

 It shouldn't be about what I said or did.